 MoDOT adjusts its practices to deal differently with each storm and tries to return major roads to near-normal driving conditions as soon as possible after a storm’s end.
 Because MoDOT doesn’t have enough workers or trucks to clear every highway immediately after a snowstorm, the department has set priorities for which roads to clear first.

 * Roads with the highest traffic volumes are plowed or treated first.
-These roads include interstates and other busy state routes, which receive ongoing operations throughout a storm.
+These roads include interstates and other heavily traveled state routes, which receive ongoing operations in a storm.

 * Lettered and numbered routes with lower traffic volumes are plowed to allow for two-way traffic, with concentration on hills, curves, and intersections.
 Traffic on these roads may have more snow on them until the higher-volume roads are mostly clear.

 As soon as possible after a storm ends, our goal is to return highest traveled routes to mostly clear conditions and to plow and treat the critical areas of hills, curves and intersections on all other routes.